 Currency: Dublin is part of the Eurozone, so the currency is the Euro.
 You can get these from ATM’s, banks and currency exchanges, although credit cards are of course widely accepted.
 Euro’s from other eurozone states are of course accepted.

 Internet: Internet access is widely available in the form of WiFi all around the city and in hotels and coffee shops, so you shouldn’t have any trouble getting online.
 You can also pick up local SIM cards if you have an unlocked phone.
-Travellers from the UK on the Three network will be able to use their Feel At Home data, which is a great deal if you’re a regular traveller from the UK.
+If you are travelling from the USA, consider a Google Fi package which lets you use your data overseas.

 Water: The water in the taps in Dublin (and Ireland) is perfectly safe to drink unless otherwise posted.
 If you don’t like the taste, bottled water is widely available.